lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

 4. The age and gender detection model is run to infer on the faces using submitRequest(), then the results are waited on using wait().
-The submit-then-wait are enveloped with timing functions to measure how long the inference takes.
+The submit-then-wait is enveloped with timing functions to measure how long the inference takes.

 ```cpp
 t0 = std::chrono::high_resolution_clock::now();